 I could also offer my terrarium classes every evening and twice on Sundays.

-I could hire a few employees and just manage them as they plant all the terrariums.
+I could hire more employees and just manage them as they plant all the terrariums.
 That way I would be free to stay in the back room doing the bookkeeping, paying the bills and growing my little company into a chain of terrarium shops.

 I could make millions.

-But if I did that, I would eventually become an employee in my own business.
-Nothing wrong with that, but in my case I could never quit and I could never even fire myself.
-I would be that guy who bought himself a job and I would miss out on all the real benefits that should come from owning my own business.
+But if I did that, I would eventually become just another business.
+I would be that guy who bought himself a job and I would miss out on all the benefits that should come from owning my own business.

 It's hard to say "No." to the allure of making more money.

-I am blessed to have a great family, and I don't want to miss out on watching my kids go crazy while my my grand kids grow up.
-I want to keep flexible hours doing the kind of work I can include my kids and grand kids in.
-I want to be able to say say yes when I am asked watch a toddler for the evening.
-I also want to do more of the creative, hands-on, meaningful work that I enjoy and let others take care of the accounting.
-I will invest my time in making things that need to be accounted for.
+I am blessed to have a great family.
+Seven kids and now 9 grand kids.
+I don't want to miss out on watching my kids go crazy trying to raise my grand kids.
+I want to keep flexible hours doing something I can include even my grand kids in.
+I want to be able to say "yes" when I am asked to watch a few toddlers for the afternoon.
+I also want to do more of the creative, hands-on, meaningful work that I enjoy, designing and planting terrariums, and let others take care of the financial accounting.
+I want to invest more of my time in making things that don't need to be accounted for in a ledger.